 Avoid consuming turmeric if you have gallstones or bile duct dysfunction.
 Consult your doctor if you are pregnant or taking medication.
 Piperine can slow the elimination of some prescription drugs including phenytoin (Dilantin), propranolol (Inderal), and theophylline.
 Some evidence also suggests that curcumin can interfere with certain chemotherapy drugs used to treat breast cancer, so if you’re being treated for this disease, be sure to discuss the advisability of taking curcumin with your physician.
 Turmeric may interfere with anti-coagulants like aspirin, clopidogrel and warfarin.
 It also can affect medications such as nonsteroidal anti-inflammatory drugs (NSAIDs).

-The information herein on "The Amazing Benefits of Turmeric Curcumin" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Amazing Benefits of Turmeric Curcumin" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.